TitaniumAlloy/relearning-git/README.md

 Change folder names using browser mode of Github.
 ReadMe File has been udpated.
 A seperate branch will be created when more information is added that doesnt' involve github is added.
 Repository name will be changed too.

+7/6/2021
+Draft program for second project has been made and was successfull.

 06/28/2021 (Outdated - will be kept at the bottom of the file for reference) Tracks for the Java projects on this read me file for my own purpose and goal: